mattztech/spring-cloud-config-demo/docs/source/process/architecture.rst

       fail-fast: true

 The retry properties are self-explanatory and the fail-fast property forces the server to fail if all retries have been used up and the config has still not been found.
-This is optional but normally desired
+This is optional but normally desired.

+Note that the fail fast property must be absent in the src/test/bootstrap.yml, otherwise the tests will fail.

 In addition to these properties, the following additional dependencies are required for retry functionality: